zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   **Action:**

   Review the static Api definition directories and their setup.
-The static definition directories is specified either in parmlib (for Brightside Apiml) or as a launch parameter to discovery service jar.
+The static definition directories is specified as a launch parameter to discovery service jar.
 The property key is: apiml.discovery.staticApiDefinitionsDirectories

 - ### ZWEAD701